Skip to main content

 )

-store returns the finding ID on success, or None if the transport fails.
-Content is truncated at 8,000 characters; file_path at 512.
+Returns the finding id on success or None on transport error.
+Content is truncated server-side at 8000 chars; file_path at 512; finding_type at 64.

 for r in results: